Network Topographic Visual Media

 Topographic visual media have been and continue to be produced and used in a wide variety of fields, such as science, art, the military, administration, jurisdiction and tourism.
 Accordingly, the field of investigation includes maps and sea charts, topographic sketches, diagrams and plans, the mapping of planets and seas, and virtual spaces in computer graphics as well as landscape paintings, drawings and prints.
 There are many overlaps between these visual media in terms of techniques and types of spatial representation.
 Thus, we aim to understand and examine their functions and applications with regard to these interconnections.

 The Network Topographic Visual Media aims to provide a public platform for academic debate and exchange between research projects and approaches from different disciplines, e.g. image, media and cultural studies, history of art or history of cartography.
-In one or two workshops per year, current research projects on topographic visual media are presented and discussed.
+In workshops, current research projects on topographic visual media are presented and discussed.
 We also envisage further activities, such as the organisation of symposia, lectures and lecture series, the publication of research results, or joint excursions.